CustomTypeOne/LoopPatches/README.md

 ### Automatic Switching Strategy or Basal Lock:

-* Tap (or double-tap) on the "value" row to bring up a keyboard and enter a value, return when done
+* Tap on the "Threshold" row to bring up a keyboard and enter a value, return when done
 * Make sure that value is reasonable **before** sliding the switch to Enabled
 * When modifying a value, be sure to disable the switch, modify and then enable

 ### mmol/L Users

 No patch changes are required for mmol/L users.
-Pretty sure you enter values in mmol/L, but please check carefully.
+Several users confirmed threshold values are entered in mmol/L, but please check carefully on your device.

 ## Apply LoopPatches